segevfiner/keepawake-rs/README.md

   -i, --idle                 Keep system from idle sleeping -s, --sleep                Keep system from sleeping (Functionality and conditions for this to work vary by OS)
-      --completions <SHELL>  Generate shell completions [possible values: bash, elvish, fish, powershell, zsh] -h, --help                 Print help information -V, --version              Print version information
+      --completions <SHELL>  Generate shell completions [possible values: bash, elvish, fish, powershell, zsh] -w <PID>                   Wait for the process with the specified pid to exit.
+This option is ignored when used with the COMMAND argument
+  -h, --help                 Print help information -V, --version              Print version information
 ```